Ancient Merchant Ships

 (Alta, Hjemmeluft, Bergbukten3A, Norway, ca 4000 BC).

-Note that over time, the ships that initially set sail for Puntland from Ayn Sukhna near Suez, gradually moved southwards to Wadi al-Jarf, Marsa Gawasis, Myos Hormos and Berenike.
-This is due to the wind climate on the Red Sea and to improved roads leading to Nile valley via the Eastern Desert.
+Note that over time, the ships that initially set sail for Puntland from Ayn Sukhna and Wadi al-Jarf in the Gulf of Suez, gradually moved southwards to Marsa Gawasis, Myos Hormos and Berenike.
+This must be due to the wind climate on the Red Sea and to improved roads leading to Nile valley via the Eastern Desert.

 Note also that the great pyramid builders of the 4th – 5th – 12th dynasties have also been great seafarers.